 Interviews were conducted at the hospital and patients were interviewed in the absence of their guardian.
 Interview guides were used during the in-depth individual interviews.
 All interviews were done in the local language (Chichewa) and were tape recorded.
+Each interview lasted approximately 20 minutes.
 The researcher reviewed the recorded data after the interviews were finished.
-All interviews were tape-recorded and verbatim responses to each question were translated and transcribed by the researcher and research assistants.
+All interviews were tape-recorded and verbatim responses to each question were translated into English and transcribed by the researcher and research assistants.
 Thematic analysis using QRS Nvivo 9 software was performed.
 An initial codebook was developed using a standard iterative process (McEllan et al., 2003).
-The codebook was revised
+The codebook was revised as necessary during data analysis.
+Responses were summarized based on the set question and objectives. question and objectives.